michaelfbonner/htmlTools/README.md

 **Documentation**

-Run CodeDescriptions.m to generate HTML documentation for this project.
-This will generate HTML documentation for all functions in a new directory titled Documentation.
-Brief descriptions of all functions can be found in the TABLE\_OF\_CONTENTS.html document.
+The directory titled Documentation contains HTML manuals for all functions.
+See the TABLE\_OF\_CONTENTS.html file to get started.